852DuartePls/UNSTABLE-Spigot-VirtualStorages/README.md

 1. **Virtual Backpacks:** Players can access additional storage slots inside a virtual backpack.
 2. **Permission:** Permissions to control who can use virtual backpacks and to manipulate the number of backpacks a player can have.
 3. **Admin Control:** Admins can inspect and manipulate the contents of every backpack created by players using `/backpackview <player>`.
-4. **Data Persistence:** The data is stored in a YAML file located inside the Data Folder of the plugin.
+4. **Data Persistence:** The data is stored in file located inside the Data Folder of the plugin.
 ---

 **Installation:**